CESSProject/doc-v2/tokenomics/rewards.md

 There is no upper limit to the number of slashing events for Inservice Punishment.
 A miner may lose their entire stake over multiple consecutive failures, and may even fall into debt.

 If a miner's staked amount falls below the required amount for their declared storage space:
-- The miner will be placed in a “Frozen” state.
+- The miner will be placed in a "Frozen" state.
 - Frozen miners cannot validate idle space or serve data, and cannot receive mining rewards.
 - They will still be subject to random challenges, but will not be eligible for any rewards from them.